EcSolticia/flexomata/README.md

 # Usage Documentation
 ## Accessible Classes and Namespaces
-### `FlexomataInterface` (`flexomata.h`)
+### `SimulationScene` (`flexomata.h`)
-Creates a separate "universe" for a particular simulation, with predefined Grid dimensions and an initial configuration.
+Creates a separate "scene" for a particular simulation, with predefined Grid dimensions and an initial configuration.
 Is the entry point for all pertinent simulation functionalities.
-Other accessible classes can only be accessed through an instance of `FlexomataInterface`.
+Other accessible classes can only be accessed through an instance of `SimulationScene`.
 #### Accessible Member Functions
 - `const Grid* get_grid() const`:
 Get access to the associated `Grid` object.